eduNEXT/flow-control-xblock/README.rst

 **Studio editable settings:** Allows to select the conditions and operators to evaluate and the actions to apply in a particular unit.

-**Condition types:** Currently, the xblock features evaluating the score of a single problem and the average score of a list of problems
+**Condition types:** Currently, the xblock features evaluating the score of a single problem and the average score of a list of problems.

 **Condition operators:** The implemented operators are:

-* equals
+* Equals
-* not equal to
+* Not equal to
-* greather than
+* Greather than
-* greather than or equal to
+* Greather than or equal to
-* less than
+* Less than
-* less than or equal to
+* Less than or equal to
-* is empty
+* Is empty
-* is not empty
+* Is not empty
-* has empty
+* Has empty

 **Actions:** This actions can be applied when a condition is met:

 * Display a message
 * Redirect to another unit in the same subsection (without reloading the page)
 * Redirect to another unit using jump_to_id (reloading the page)
-* Redirect to a given url.
+* Redirect to a given url

 **WYSIWYG editor:** A simple to use HTML editor to simplify writing the content or message that learners will get if the condition is met.

 About this xblock
 -----------------

-The Flow control Xblock was built by `eduNEXT <https://www.edunext.co>`_, a company specialized in open edX development and services.
+The Flow control Xblock was built by `eduNEXT <https://www.edunext.co>`_, a company specialized in open edX development and open edX cloud services.

 It was presented at the open edX con 2016 at Stanford University.